How to Cook Ribs in the Oven When It's Too Cold to Grill

 • 4 cloves garlic, chopped

-• 1/4 cup flour
+• ¼ cup flour

-• 1/2 cup red wine vinegar
+• ½ cup red wine vinegar

 • 3 cans stout beer, such as Guinness draught

-1. Preheat the oven to 350 degrees.
+1. Preheat the oven to 350°F.

-8. Add vinegar, stirring constantly and using your spoon to scrape any browned bits of meat and vegetables off the bottom of the pan.
+8. Add the vinegar, stirring constantly and using your spoon to scrape any browned bits of meat and vegetables off the bottom of the pan.

-9. Add beer and stir to combine.
+9. Add the beer and Dijon mustard and stir to combine.

-10. Add beef, bacon and thyme.
+10. Add the beef, bacon, and thyme.

 14. Use a large spoon to skim fat off the top of the braising liquid.